SharePoint

 He completed his advanced clinical fellowship in critical care cardiology at Royal Papworth Hospital NHS trust, Cambridge, UK.
 His research interests include critical care cardiology, echocardiography and valvular heart disease.

 Asst Prof Cherian is also active in undergraduate and postgraduate medical education.
-He is a core faculty member of the Cardiology Senior Residency Program and an Assistant Professor with the Yong Loo Lin School of Medicine, National University of Singapore.
+He is the Programme Director of the Cardiology Senior Residency Programme and an Assistant Professor with the Yong Loo Lin School of Medicine, National University of Singapore.

 Awards